rikai/OpenYourMouth/Appetizers/SavouryMuffins.md

 ### Method

-1. Grease 3 muffin tins (small, 12 per tray)
+1. Grease 3 muffin tins (small, 12 per tray).
-2. Preheat oven to 180 degrees centigrade
+2. Preheat oven to 180 degrees centigrade.
 3. Combine flour, ham, cheese, mushrooms, capsicum, parsley in large bowl.
 5. Fold in butter, milk & egg -- do not over mix.
-6. Divide mixture evenly and spoon into pan
+6. Divide mixture evenly and spoon into pan.
-7. Bake in oven for approximately 15 minutes or until lightly brown
+7. Bake in oven for approximately 15 minutes or until lightly brown.
-8. Turn onto rack to cool
+8. Turn onto rack to cool.

 ### Storage